 The property of a conductor by which an alteration in current passing through it creates (induces) voltage or electromotive force in any nearby conductors (mutual inductance) and in both the conductor itself (self-inductance) is termed as Inductance.
 Inductance is described as opposing of changes of current.
 The inductance value is represented as L and its unit is Henry.
 One Henry value is equivalent to the induced one volt by changing of current in one ampere per second in an inductance value.
 The inductance value is of two types.
 One is mutual inductance and another one is self-inductance.
 Let us see the applications of inductance value.

-voltage is V in volts,
+voltage is V (volts)

-inductance value is L,
+inductance value is L

-time taken is t
+time taken (t)

 The reactance of inductance is given by

-Reactance is X in Henry,
+Reactance is X in ohm (Ω)

 the frequency is f in Hz,

-Inductance is L in Henry
+Inductance is L in Henry (H)

 The total series inductance is